bmatthias/config-builder/README.md

 to implement the finding and loading of files, parsing the values etc. for every new project.

 This is is a time-consuming process, so why not spare this time and get started much faster?
-Although there are libraries implement the loading of properties files and some possibilities of building configured objects e.g. in Spring, there hasn't been a really easy-yet-powerful solution.
+Although there are libraries that implement the loading of properties files and some possibilities of building configured objects e.g. in Spring, there hasn't been a really easy-yet-powerful solution so far.

 This is where the Config Builder comes in.
 It doesn't require any additional classes besides the config itself.
 Instead of manually implementing the loading of values from files etc., building a config can now be easily done